top of page

 With residents and partners, they're exploring local resilience strategies to cope with coastal and sunny day flooding, and sea level rise.
 Read more here.

 In 2019-20, through boat trips in New York Harbor and tree plantings, RiSC engaged students in learning about coastal flooding, urban heat island and climate justice.
 Students planted several native trees on their school campuses to mitigate extreme heat.
 RiSC helped them to understand the critical links between climate justice and climate resilience.
-Partners included BioBoat, the American Littoral Society, Trees New York, Kid Power Academy, and Huffman Studio, Inc. which made an award-winning documentary about the program, It's Our Future.
-Read more here.
+Partners included BioBoat, the American Littoral Society, Trees New York, Kid Power Academy, and Huffman Studio, Inc. which made two short documentaries about the program: Where it Floods: Planting Hope in Coney Island, and It's Our Future

 We look forward to partnerships across the country using the RiSC Replication Toolkit to adapt the program in communities facing myriad climate impacts.